Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Additional Simulation Results on the Iraq-based scenario

 \subsection{Coverage of the Confidence Intervals for the IPW and H\'ajek Estimators}

-\paragraph{IPW estimator.} The results in \cref{app_fig:var_y_other_B2} indicate that the coverage of confidence intervals based on the asymptotic variance bound should be similar to those based on the true variance under high uncertainty scenarios, while they should be slightly higher under low uncertainty scenarios.
-Furthermore, confidence intervals based on the estimated variance bound should yield coverage probability close to (lower than) the nominal coverage under low (high) uncertainty scenarios.
+\paragraph{IPW estimator.} The results in \cref{fig:sims_iraq_var_y_int1_B1} indicate that the coverage of confidence intervals based on the asymptotic variance bound should be similar to those based on the true variance under high uncertainty scenarios, while they should be slightly higher under low uncertainty scenarios.
+Furthermore, confidence intervals based on the estimated variance bound should yield coverage probability close to (lower than) the coverage achieved using the theoretical bound under low (high) uncertainty scenarios.

-These expectations are indeed reflected in the coverage results shown in \cref{app_fig:ipw_cover}.
-Furthermore, for $M \in \{1, 3, 7\}$ and $T = 500$, the confidence intervals using the true variance achieve a coverage that is close to the nominal level.
-In contrast, for $M = 30$, the confidence intervals based on the true asymptotic variance have a coverage of 50\% or less, indicating that for interventions taking place over longer time periods, more data are needed to make use of the asymptotic approximation.
+These expectations are indeed reflected in the coverage results shown in \cref{app_fig:sims_iraq_ipw_cover}.
+Except when $M=30$, the confidence interval for the IPW estimator based on either the {\it true} asymptotic variance or the {\it true} variance bound has a coverage of about 80\% or higher.
+However, when $M=30$, the confidence intervals based on the true asymptotic variance have a coverage below 60\% or less, indicating that for interventions taking place over longer time periods, more data are needed to make use of the asymptotic approximation.
+However, these results are based on the true variance and variance bound, and instead inference would be based on the estimated variance bound.
+The under-estimation of the variance bound in high uncertainty scenarios found in \cref{app_fig:sims_iraq_var_y_other_B1} leads to the under-coverage of the confidence intervals based on the IPW estimator when using the estimated variance bound, especially when the interventions take place over long time periods.